terraform-ibm-modules/terraform-ibm-ocp-all-inclusive/examples/end-to-end-example/README.md

   - deploy Logs Agent and Cloud Monitoring agents to the cluster
   - deploy service mesh on the cluster
   - install autoscaler addon and configure certain nodepools to have autoscaling enabled.
+- CBR rules that allow only the VPC and schematics to access the OCP cluster over the private endpoint.